deplicator/HousingTour/README.md

 The second parameter, [silent], is an optional boolean value.
 If set to true the Housing Tour GUI will not show up.

-Other addons can get for who is being searched with:
+Other addons can get use the following two triggers:

     Apollo.RegisterEventHandler("HT-PropertySearch", "yourFunction", self)

-A string will be passed to your function of the player name that was searched.
-This event is fired if the player goes home, goes to a neighbor, or searches for a public property using Housing Tour.
+A table will be passed to your function that is `{strSearchFor = "PlayerName"}`.
+I know it's kind of pointless to be a table, but this gives options for future expansion with less breakage.

-Other addons can get a successful search with:

     Apollo.RegisterEventHandler("HT-PropertySearchSuccess", "yourFunction", self)

-For this one two strings are passed to your function.
-The first is player name and the second is "home", "neighbor", or "public" depending on which method was used to get to that player's property.
+This event also passes a table to your function.
+This one has two strings; `strSentTo` is the player name that was searched for.
+The other is `strType` and it will have "home", "neighbor", or "public" depending on the method that got the player to the property.

+Here is a quick example function for both events:

+    function yourFunction(tData)
+        if tData.strSearchFor ~= nil then
+            Print("searched for " .. tData.strSearchFor)
+        end
+        if tData.strSentTo ~=nil then
+            Print(tData.strSentTo .. " : " .. tData.strType)
+        end
+        return
+    end

 License